SIU Director’s Report - Case # 23-PCI-461

 On November 6, 2023, at 12:52 p.m., [2] the Ontario Provincial Police (OPP) contacted the SIU with the following information.

 On November 5, 2023, at 7:37 p.m., the OPP Dryden Detachment received a 911 call in which the male caller refused to identify himself.
 The telephone number was traced back to a room at the Chalet Inn Motel.
-Three officers, Witness Official (WO) #1, WO #2 and the Subject Official (SO), attended the address and observed a male [now known to be the Complainant] and female exiting a third-floor apartment onto a balcony.
+Three officers, Witness Official (WO) #1, WO #2 and Officer #1, attended the address and observed a male [now known to be the Complainant] and female exiting a third-floor apartment onto a balcony.
 The officers knew the Complainant and the female, and were aware they were on conditions not to associate with each other.
-As WO #1, WO #2 and the SO moved towards the balcony, the Complainant was observed going over a railing and attempting to lower himself down to the second-floor.
+As WO #1, WO #2 and Officer #1 moved towards the balcony, the Complainant was observed going over a railing and attempting to lower himself down to the second-floor.
 The Complainant either slipped or jumped, fell to the parking lot below and was arrested for bail violations.
 When the Complainant was stood up, he felt pain in his feet and legs.
 The Complainant was taken to the hospital and diagnosed with two fractured ankles.
 The OPP subsequently determined that the Complainant was allowed to associate with the female on her consent and he was released.

 The Team